 As the conductor invited me to the stage to take a bow it felt as though I was saying a final goodbye to the creative life I had dreamed of.
 After that it felt pointless to play and write music, so I stopped.

 In my new life in the corporate world, I quickly got to grips with what was needed to be a straight A student.
-I was convinced that at any moment, someone would realise they had made a mistake at the assessment centre and offered the wrong Claire the job, but I worked my backside off, and kept getting promoted.
+I was convinced that at any moment, someone would realise they had made a mistake and offered the wrong Claire the job.
+So I worked my backside off, and kept getting promoted.

 I listened intently to my mentors and managers and put into practice everything they taught me.
 I decided to specialise in HR.
 Parts of my work came very naturally to me and I loved them.
 But these moments were fleeting.
 What dominated was a nagging thought: ‘why are we doing this?’
 What is the ACTUAL point?
 It felt like we were all on this giant treadmill, and I couldn’t see what difference it was making in real terms, beyond shareholders getting richer and customers having their money taken care of.